uhop/nano-binary-search/README.md

   * `lessFn` &mdash; function that takes three argument and returns a truthy value if the first argument (a value from array) is less than our value, whatever it is.
 The second value is its index, and the third is the `sortedArray`.
-    * The function interface is modeled on callback function of array methods.
+    * The function interface is modeled on the callback function of array methods.
-    * The signature: `lessFn(value, index, array) => boolean`.
+    * The signature: `lessFn(value: T, index: number, array: T[]) => boolean`.
   * `l` &mdash; left index.
 This index is inclusive.
 Defaults to 0.
   * `r` &mdash; right index.
 This index is exclusive.
 Defaults to `sortedArray.length`.

 The function return an index, where we can safely insert the searched value with `splice()`:

-* if we used `<` operator, the index will point to the first value that is greater or equal than the searched value.
+* if we used `<` operator as the comparison function, the index will point to the first value that is greater or equal than the searched value.
-* if we used `<=` operator, the index will point to the first value that is greater than the searched value.
+* if we used `<=` operator as the comparison function, the index will point to the first value that is greater than the searched value.

 That's all Folks!